elio987/NLP_example_NN/README.md

 ```pip install -r requirements.txt && python run.py```
 - If not:<br>
 ```pip3 install -r requirements.txt && python3 run.py```<br>
-- The learning line or plot of the loss while training and testing is inside "exercise_2_folder/resources/", but here there is an example of the final plot:<br>
+- The learning line or plot of the loss while training and testing is inside "exercise_2_folder/resources/", but here there is an example of the final plot (using the complete dataset):<br>
 ![Alt text](training.png?raw=true "Learning line")